 Log your time via the “Log Time” button in the upper right portion the Timesheet view.
 You may prefer this view if you like a leaner look or a design that summarizes your data.

 The second part of this series will cover how Tempo Timesheets for Jira collects time tracking data.

 About the author

-Maxime-Samuel Nie-Rouquette is the Global Partner Marketing Expert at Tempo where he ensures good communication and relation with Tempo Partners and aims to make positive impact through collaborations.
+Maxime-Samuel Nie-Rouquette is the Global Partner Marketing Expert at Tempo where he ensures good communication and relations with Tempo Partners and aims to make a positive impact through collaboration.
 In his spare time, you will find him experimenting with diverse styles of cuisines or in the middle of a game of Catan.